Kobyly (Liberec District): Administrative division

+Geography

+Kobyly is located about 16 km south of Liberec.
+It lies in the Jičín Uplands.
+The highest point is at 399 m above sea level.
+The Mohelka River flows through the western part of the municipality.

 History

 The first written mention of Kobyly is from 1239.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-Architecturally valuable buildings are the Chapel of Saint Wenceslaus in Kobyly from 1900, and the Chapel of Saint Gall in Havlovice from 1888.
+Among the architecturally valuable buildings are the Chapel of Saint Wenceslaus in Kobyly from 1900 and the Chapel of Saint Gall in Havlovice from 1888.